sam-epo/index/index.md

 Prior taking vacation please make sure it does not conflicts with major projects deadlines and vacation schedule of the other team members.
 Please follow the set of rules specified below:
 - Discuss your vacation plan on a standup
 - **Permanent staff only**, use [http://urlaubsverwaltung.sam-solutions.net/](http://urlaubsverwaltung.sam-solutions.net/) to register your vacation and get approval prior leave
-- Plan your vacation in a team calendar
+- Plan your vacation in a [team calendar]( http://sharepoint.internal.epo.org/sites/sandk/Lists/SKDev/calendar.aspx?AccountId=28)
+- Add your vacation days in a [timesheet](http://epo.10time.info/site/en/mainmenu/timesheet/) and make sure your timesheet is complete especially when your vacation cross a boundary between months
-- Activate "Out of office"automatic reply in Outlook
+- Activate "Out of office" automatic reply in Outlook

 #### Sick or unscheduled leave
 In case of emergency or sick leave when you have no access to the team calendar please make sure you've notified either Service Delivery Manager or Project Manager Assistent, please find contacts below: